 Yet I rejected the place immediately.
 In 2006, the interior of the pub was renovated to turn it into a modern gastropub.
 There’s nothing wrong with that, of course—a lot of pubs have gone that route; in fact, in August of this year, food sales generated more revenue than drink sales at British pubs for the first time.
 Indeed, a good gastropub is like Disneyland to me: a truly magical kingdom.

 But the Bull & Bush did it badly—it doesn’t feel like a gastropub; it feels and looks like a restaurant with a bar.
 As if to emphasize that fact, the cask selection was limited to two tap handles, both pouring Fuller’s London Pride.
 Nothing wrong with London Pride—it’s a good beer, brewed locally—but Fuller’s global presence means it’s not a particularly special beer (especially when other pubs on my list are Fuller’s pubs).
 And I can’t even credit the Bull & Bush for having its heart in the right place—its website touts Bloody Marys rather than cask ales; it has a wine list, but no beer menu.
+The Old Bull & Bush seems a nice little restaurant, and I can imagine enjoying a Sunday roast here with Heidi, Jack and Jazz.
+But this place simply is not pub enough to make my pub crawl.

 In fact, I didn’t even stay long enough to order a pint.
 Strike one!